ovinc/drapo/README.md

 ```
 creates a cursor that leaves a red cross at the points clicked and saves the
 corresponding position (x, y) data in a list, accessible with `C.clickdata`.
-For recording click positions, it is better to use the `hinput` function.
 The cursor is deactivated after 5 clicks, but the marks stay on the figure.
 To remove the marks, use the `erase_marks()` method.
+Note that for recording
+click positions, it is preferable to use the dedicated `hinput` function.

 ```python
 Cursor(blit=False, color='b', size=0.5, style='-')